• About

 • Adaptability is another norm that encourages creativity, problem-solving, open communication and efficiency.
 Be open to ideas to reevaluate and adapt systems, operations and functions as your practice grows and evolves.

 Gallup has a wonderful assessment to help you determine and define what norms are currently working in your practice’s team culture and what are not.
-Having a starting position of current norms allows you to keep what’s working while building on that foundation to include what might be missing.
+Having a starting position of current norms allows you to keep what’s working, while building on that foundation to include what might be missing.

 The Synergy of Mission, Values, and Norms for Your Dental Practice Operations